bootdotdev/blog/content/wiki/team-handbook.md

 ## Use the product

 - It doesn't matter what your role is at Boot.dev - you should be learning on the platform.
 There isn't a single role here that can get away with not knowing a *lot* about our platform, product, and content.
 - Along the same lines, you should know our students.
 The best place for this is via the discord, but there are a lot of ways to get in touch with students - via email, in feature requests, bug tickets, or GitHub issues, on Twitter, in YouTube comments, or on calls with students.
-Sometimes its tempting to implement a tecnical solution to a problem, when the better *and faster and easier* solution is to just talk to the students and deal with it manually.
+Sometimes its tempting to implement a technical solution to a problem, when the better *and faster and easier* solution is to just talk to the students and deal with it manually.

 ## Don't stop learning

 - You should be personally growing and improving faster than Boot.dev is.
 If you're not, you'll get left behind.
 - You should be reading, watching, listing to talks and podcasts, and generally just learning all the time.
 Be a part of communities that practically force you to stay up to date.
 If you need a book or a course, we can get that for you.
 Don't expect best practices, great ideas, and experience to just come to you because the time on your resume is ticking up.
-You've got to be curious and geniunely enjoy getting better at what you do.
+You've got to be curious and genuinely enjoy getting better at what you do.